ZhenjianYang/SoraVoice-Deprecated/README.md

 ### Voice Scripts

 **Voice Scripts** are at the very core of the patch, as they call the needed **Voice Files** line by line.
-They contain all the dialogues, and because of that, obviously, each set of **Voice Scripts** is tied to a specific version of the games.
+They contain all the dialogs, and because of that, obviously, each set of **Voice Scripts** is tied to a specific version of the games.

 [ZeroAoVoiceScripts](https://github.com/ZhenjianYang/ZeroAoVoiceScripts) is a project about **Voice Scripts** for